 Tuition and fees for this program are set by the Office of the Bursar.
 Tuition is set per credit hour as indicated on the School of Law's tuition page.
 Fees do not include the cost of textbooks.
 Additional expenses for the online certificate include a headset, wired internet access, and cost of travel to attend an in-person weekend intensive seminar in Restorative Justice.

-Current fees for the certificate program are $1,361.00 per credit hour with the total cost of the program $10,888.00.
+Current tuition for the certificate program is $1,395 per credit hour, and the total tuition for the program is $11,160.
 Please always refer to the Office of the Bursar for the most current rate of Tuition and fees.

 Students attending this program in a cohort will receive a tuition scholarship.
 The cohort scholarship would reduce the tuition by about 30% to $949 per credit or $7592 for the entire certificate program.
 This scholarship is available to cohorts of 2 or more enrolled students employed by the same institution (e.g., school, district, charter network, etc.) who register to begin in the same semester or during the same school year if arranged prior to beginning the program.